theislab/scarches/docs/installation.rst

 ============

-scArches requires Python 3.7 or 3.8.
+scArches requires Python 3.9 or above.
 We recommend to use Miniconda.

 PyPI
 --------